artsgard/socioweather/README.md

 The city-field could be used to provide info/ pictures of that selected city.
 And the list of weather tags may have a similar function.

 There is little to say concerning this small Springboot REST-application.
 There will be some exception handling concerning the external service connection.
-And there are only view test-units of which the getWeatherTagList methos is the most interesting one.
+And there are only view test-units of which the testGetWeatherTagList method is the most interesting one.